Randall Isolation Cabinet Review

 Ideally, if you’re good with tools and know that you won’t have to move it around much replace the hinges on the lid and remove the handles.
 I now record with my Deluxe Reverb or Blues Deluxe no louder than about 3-4 before the rattling starts.
 What’s great though is the rattling never gets picked up on the microphone, this is all external noise.

 Randall Isolation Cab Sound quality 9/10

-I’ve seen some people whinge about where the mic handle is placed on the inside.
-I personally think it’s in a great position that allows you to to easily mic up the center of the cone or off to the edge which is what I actually prefer.
-I recently changed the SM-57 mic clip and put on my Rode M3 Mic clip because those mics to my ears sound nicer than a SM57.
+I’ve seen some people whine about where the mic handle is placed on the inside.
+I think it’s in a great position that allows you to easily mic up the center of the cone or off to the edge.
+I recently changed the SM-57 mic clip and put on my Rode M3 Mic clip because those mics to my ears sound nicer than an SM57.